 We Have Lived To See This Day: A Reminiscence, After a Year*

 At first hearing, the news seemed like the build-up to a joke.
-Dink’s been shot?
-The name itself never failed to amuse me, no matter the context.
-And pictures of the man had always showed a pleasant, expressive Armenian face, slightly ironic, and confidently composed even amid the Keystone-Coppish antics of Turkey’s legal system.
-Besides, he was only a writer.
+The name itself had never failed to amuse me, no matter the context.
+And pictures of the man had always shown a pleasant, expressive Armenian face, slightly ironic and confidently composed—even amid the Keystone-Coppish antics of Turkey’s legal system.

 Dink’s been shot?
-What an improbable idea.
-Go on—what’s the punch line?
+What an improbable idea, I thought.
+Go on—What’s the punch line?

-It turned out there was more than one punch line—and quite different from what I had expected.
+It turned out the punch line was rather different from what I had expected.
 Dink’s been shot—and he’s dead.
-Dink was shot—in broad daylight, on an open street.
+Dink’s been shot—in broad daylight, on an open street.
 He was shot in the back of the head.
 He was shot coming out of his office.
 He was shot, and the punk who did it cursed him in Turkish as he ran away.

 It was not until two days later, in church, that the full weight of Hrant Dink’s fate fell on me.

-Looking back from the vantage of a year, it is still astonishing to me that I have lived to see a day on which such a realization could occur.
+Looking back on that time now, it is still astonishing that I have lived to see a day on which such a realization could occur.
 For reasons of politics, which are not unworthy in themselves, we pretend that what happened in 1915 was the act of a now-defunct regime.
-Even the attempt to link Dink’s death directly to the Genocide seems, to me, to be an attempt to isolate it, historicize it, emphasize its anomalous, retrograde quality—as if in the passage of 90-odd years the world has outgrown such things.
+Even the attempt to link Dink’s death directly to the Genocide seems, to me, to be an attempt to isolate it, historicize it, emphasize its anomalous, retrograde quality—as if in the passage of years the world has outgrown such things.

-But the thing that most impresses itself upon me a year after the day Hrant Dink was shot is that the passions of hatred and contempt which made something like the Genocide possible, even plausible, a century ago, are still alive, still easily accessible, still there waiting to be unleashed today.
+But what still impresses itself upon me long after the day Hrant Dink was shot is this: That the passions of hatred and contempt which made something like the Genocide possible, even plausible, a century ago, are still alive, still easily accessible, still there waiting to be unleashed today